wp-plugins/easy-appointments/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Fix bug with sending email notification
+* Fix bug with filtering appointments in Admin panel
+* New options for worker, before free slots are calculated only for current service type.
+Now you can calculate free slots for all services for that worker

 = 1.5.0 =
 * Custom form fields
+* Fix bug with new year and date selection in calendar
+* Fix issue with wrong time after creating appointment in admin panel

 = 1.4.1 =
 * Fix bug with status change and email notification in admin panel